Intramolecular reaction: Examples

+Some transformations that are enabled or enhanced intramolecularly.
+For example, the acyloin condensation of diesters almost uniquely produces 10-membered carbocycles, which are difficult to construct otherwise.
+Another example is the 2+2 cycloaddition of norbornadiene to give quadricyclane.

+Tools and concepts

+Many tools and concepts have been developed to exploit the advantages of intramolecular cyclizations.
+For example, installing large substituents exploits the Thorpe-Ingold effect.
+High dilution reactions suppress intermolecular processes.
+One set of tools involves tethering as discussed below.

 Tethered intramolecular [2+2] reactions

 Tethered intramolecular [2+2] reactions entail the formation of cyclobutane and cyclobutanone via intramolecular 2+2 photocycloadditions.
 Tethering ensures formation of a multi-cyclic system.

 The length of the tether affects the stereochemical outcome of the [2+2] reaction.
 Longer tethers tend to generate the "straight" product where the terminal carbon of the alkene is linked to the $\alpha$-carbon of the enone.
-When the tether consists only two carbons, the “bent” product is generated where the $\beta$-carbon of the enone is connected to the terminal carbon of the alkene (Figure 2).
+When the tether consists only two carbons, the “bent” product is generated where the $\beta$-carbon of the enone is connected to the terminal carbon of the alkene.

 Tethered [2+2] reactions have been used to synthesize organic compounds with interesting ring systems and topologies.
-For example, [2+2] photocyclization was used to construct the tricyclic core structure in ginkgolide B by E. J. Corey and co-workers in 1988.
+For example, [2+2] photocyclization was used to construct the tricyclic core structure in ginkgolide B.